sentenial/developer-docs/pages/prodOpenBanking/ob_createpayment.md

 {% include swagger_ob.html %}

 {% include tip.html content="We recommend that you use a unique idempotency key with each unique Create Open Banking Payment request.
-The **x-idempotency-key** is a Header parameter in this API." %}
+The **Idempotency-Key** is a Header parameter in this API." %}

 ## Providing the Debtor Account